How Metformin Improves Insulin Sensitivity

 What is Insulin Resistance?

-The consequences of insulin resistance are far-reaching.
-Persistent high blood sugar levels can lead to prediabetes and Type 2 diabetes, conditions that significantly increase the risk of heart disease, stroke, and other serious health problems.
-Additionally, insulin resistance is often associated with other metabolic issues, including obesity, high blood pressure, and abnormal cholesterol levels, collectively known as metabolic syndrome.
+The downstream effects are serious.
+Persistent high blood sugar leads to prediabetes and Type 2 diabetes, which raise the risk of heart disease, stroke, and other complications.
+Insulin resistance also clusters with obesity, high blood pressure, and abnormal cholesterol, a combination known as metabolic syndrome.

 Symptoms and Risk Factors